 - excessive alcohol use

-Diabetes can increase your risk of pancreatic cancer if you’ve had diabetes for more than five years.
+Diabetes can increase your risk of pancreatic cancer if you’ve had diabetes for more than 5 years.

-Diabetes can also be a symptom of pancreatic cancer, especially if you developed type 2 diabetes after age 50.
+Diabetes can also be a symptom of pancreatic cancer, especially if you develop type 2 diabetes after age 50.

 If your diabetes has been well-controlled, but you suddenly can’t control your blood sugar, it may be an early sign of pancreatic cancer.

-In people who have both type 2 diabetes and pancreatic cancer, it’s difficult to know if one caused the other.
+In people with type 2 diabetes and pancreatic cancer, it’s difficult to know whether one caused the other.
 The diseases share certain risk factors, including:

 - physical inactivity

-Having diabetes doesn’t mean that you’ll develop other problems with your pancreas.
-Likewise, being diagnosed with pancreatitis or pancreatic cancer doesn’t mean you’ll develop diabetes.
+Having diabetes doesn’t mean you’ll develop other problems with your pancreas.
+Also, being diagnosed with pancreatitis or pancreatic cancer doesn’t mean you’ll develop diabetes.

-Because your pancreas is important for the management of insulin in your body, you may want to talk to your doctor about the connection.
-You can also incorporate lifestyle changes to reduce your risk for diabetes or pancreatitis.
-These may include the following:
+Because your pancreas is essential for managing insulin, you may want to talk with a doctor about the connection.
+You can also incorporate lifestyle changes to reduce your risk of diabetes or pancreatitis, such as: